Queen’s Park, Brent/Westminster

 Population: 27,844 (Brent’s Queens Park ward and Westminster’s Queen’s Park ward, 2011 census)

-Station: Bakerloo line and London Overground (zone 2)
+Station: Bakerloo line (zone 2)

 Further reading: Erica McDonald and David J Smith, Artizans & Avenues, A history of the Queen’s Park Estate, City of Westminster Libraries, 1990